bhaaksema/guanaco-doc/index.md

 |    $...$    |   $\Gamma$   | $\vdash$ |    $...$    | $\mathbf{A}/\mathbf{R}$ |
 |     $n$     |   $\Gamma$   | $\vdash$ | $\varphi_n$ | $\mathbf{A}/\mathbf{R}$ |

 So each member of the sequence of formulas has its own line, specifying the used axiom system $\Gamma$, the formula itself and the justification for that formula (an axiom $\mathbf{A}$ or rule $\mathbf{R}$ of $\Gamma$).
-If the justification is a rule, then the premises to which the rule is applied are cited too.
+If the justification is a rule, then the premises to which the rule is applied are cited.

 ## The language: Epistemic Formulas